Partner Activities & Resources

 U.S. National Health IT Week Partner Marketing Materials

-National Health IT Week invites Partners to host local events, activities, presentations and publications to coincide with the Week and add volume to the united message of support for health IT.
-See samples from 2018 here, and check back soon for updated materials.
+U.S. National Health IT Week Partners plan events, activities, presentations and publications to coincide with the Week and add volume to the united message of supporting healthy communities through information and technology.

 Post a button or banner on your homepage with a link to https://www.healthitweek.org.
 You may also want to include in newsletters, websites, blogs and internal, client or public announcements.
 Or attach a graphic to your email signature!
 Click on the link or thumbnail to download your file.